AI voice bots are getting law firms sued. The numbers are catching up fast.

 AI Voice Systems Kill Trust

-The impact:
+The downstream impact:

-- Lower engagement than human contact
+- Engagement collapses versus human contact

-- Trust erosion the moment detection happens
+- Trust erodes the moment detection happens

-- Negative associations that persist
+- Negative associations stick

 The Bar Is Watching